A Bregman Proximal Perspective on Classical and Quantum Blahut-Arimoto Algorithms: Introduction

-Recently, notions of relative smoothness and strong convexity have been proposed by~\cite{bauschke2017descent,lu2018relatively,teboulle2018simplified} which extends these convexity properties to be measured with respect to another arbitrary convex function.
-These assumptions can be applied to a wider class of functions, and have been used to derive generalized convergence rates for Bregman proximal methods including mirror descent.
-Notably, we will show how this relative convexity analysis can be conveniently applied to several important problems in both classical and quantum information theory.
-Several works have applied mirror descent to solve other problems in quantum information theory, including quantum state tomography~\cite{li2019convergence} and minimization of quantum R\'enyi divergences~\cite{you2022minimizing}.
-However, neither of these works establish convergence rates.
+First, we relate the convergence analysis of Blahut-Arimoto algorithm to the general notions of relative smoothness and relative strong convexity that have been proposed in~\cite{bauschke2017descent,lu2018relatively,teboulle2018simplified}.
+While traditional convergence analyses for first-order methods are based on the assumption that the objective function has a Lipschitz-continuous gradient, with stronger bounds on the convergence rates being available if the function is additionally strongly convex, these assumptions are not satisfied for many applications in information theory.
+The notions of relative smoothness and relative strong convexity have recently been proposed as sufficient conditions to guarantee sublinear and linear convergence rates of Bregman proximal methods.
+We establish in this paper a direct link between these notions and the convergence analysis of Blahut-Arimoto algorithms.

-This mirror descent interpretation is powerful not only from a theoretical point of view, but also practically as it allows us to connect to many existing tools in first-order optimization literature.
-A limitation with current Blahut-Arimoto algorithms is that they are unable to effectively deal with general linear constraints, which is required to compute energy-constrained channel capacities or rate-distortion functions.
+Second, a limitation with current Blahut-Arimoto algorithms is that they are unable to effectively deal with general linear constraints, which arise in the computation of energy-constrained channel capacities or rate-distortion functions.
 Existing methods typically dualize the constraints by minimizing the Lagrangian and treating the Lagrange multipliers as constants~\cite{blahut1972computation}, however it is not clear how to choose the Lagrange multipliers to solve for a particular set of constraints.
 Other works require repeatedly solving a sequence of inner or outer subproblems~\cite{li2019blahut,hayashi2022bregman}, which can be computationally inefficient.
 Instead, a natural extension of mirror descent to account for general linear constraints is to use a primal-dual hybrid gradient (PDHG) method~\cite{pock2009algorithm,chambolle2011first,chambolle2016ergodic,jiang2022bregman}.
 This algorithm is a variation of mirror descent which solves saddle-point problems by using alternating mirror descent and ascent steps, and can be applied to linearly constrained convex optimization problems by simultaneously solving for the optimal primal and dual variables of a Lagrangian function.